-- Each student is required to present the completed thesis/essay in person to faculty and students once the thesis advisor approves the document for presentation. - Students are expected to prepare a PowerPoint presentation of their thesis for presentation which must be submitted to their thesis advisor for approval before presentation. - IDM Student Services Specialist schedules the time and location for the presentation. - Students much schedule this presentation one month in advance of presentation.
+- 1. Each student must present the completed thesis/essay in person to faculty and students once the thesis/essay advisor approves the document. - 2.
+Students are expected to prepare a PowerPoint presentation of their thesis for presentation which must be submitted to their thesis/essay advisor for approval before presentation. - 3.
+IDM Student Services Specialist schedules the location for the presentation. - 4.
+Students much schedule this presentation one month in advance. - 5.
+Student and their advisor must complete the ILE Assessment Form.